Teenlife

 5. Provide yourself with a broader context for understanding.

-When you are studying certain subjects (world history, for example), doing additional reading or watching movies about the topic can present a broader context for deeper understanding.
+When studying certain subjects (world history, for example), doing additional reading or watching movies about the topic can present a broader context for deeper understanding.
 Rather than attempting to just memorize a list of dates and facts, possessing an overall understanding of what happened during the time period can help at exam time.

 6. Hang new information on an old “hook.”